Structure of open-flavour four-quark states in the charm and bottom region: Four-quark Equation

 The main focus of this work is to study the properties of open-flavour four-quark states in terms of their composition in internal two-body clusters.
 As in our previous works, we therefore assume dominance of two-body-correlations and neglect irreducible three- and four-body interactions \cite{Eichmann2015,Wallbott2019,Wallbott2020,Santowsky2022a}.
 The interaction kernel then reads

 with $a$ and $a'$ denoting interactions between quark-(anti)quark pairs.
 The last term in Eq.~(\ref{eq: kernel}) is necessary to avoid overcounting \cite{Huang1975,Kvinikhidze1992,Heupel2012}.
-For our case of an open-flavour four-quark state $QQ'\bar{q}\bar{q}'$, with $Q,\,Q'\in\{b,c\}$ and $q,\,q'\in\{u,d,s,c\}$, the resulting equation it shown diagrammatically in Figure~\ref{fig: bse}.
-The pair $aa'$ can be one of three combinations $(12)(34)$, $(13)(24)$ and $(14)(23)$ corresponding to the possible two-body interaction topologies: One (heavy-heavy)(light-light) diquark-antidiquark $(QQ')(\bar{q}\bar{q}')$ and two heavy-light meson-meson topologies $(Q\bar{q})(Q'\bar{q}')$ and $(Q\bar{q}')(Q'\bar{q})$.
-The explicit form of the two-body interaction is discussed in App. \ref{app: two-body}; here we just note that this form has been successfully used to determine spectra of mesons, baryons and four-quark states in the past, see \cite{Eichmann2016,Eichmann2020} for reviews.
+For our case of an open-flavour four-quark state $QQ'\bar{q}\bar{q}'$, with $Q,\,Q'\in\{b,c\}$ and $q,\,q'\in\{u,d,s,c\}$, the resulting equation is shown diagrammatically in Figure~\ref{fig: bse}.
+The pair $aa'$ can be one of three combinations $(12)(34)$, $(13)(24)$ and $(14)(23)$ corresponding to the possible two-body interaction topologies: One (heavy-heavy)(light-light) diquark-antidiquark $(QQ')(\bar{q}\bar{q}')$ and two heavy-light meson-meson topologies $(Q\bar{q})(Q'\bar{q}')$ and $(Q\bar{q}')(Q'\bar{q})$. {For the two-body interaction we employ the rainbow-ladder truncation, where the quark-(anti-)quark kernel is absorbed into an effective gluon exchange.
+This is the leading order in a systematic truncation scheme and has been successfully used to determine spectra of mesons, baryons and four-quark states in the past, see \cite{Eichmann2016,Eichmann2020} for reviews.
+The explicit form of the interaction is discussed in App. \ref{app: two-body}. }

 For given quantum numbers $J^{P}$, the four-quark Bethe-Salpeter amplitude can be written as

 with the total momentum $P$ of the four-quark state and relative momenta $p,k,q$ between the four (anti)quarks. $\Gamma_{\rm{D}}$, $\Gamma_{\rm{C}}$ and $\Gamma_{\rm{F}}$ are the Dirac, colour and flavour parts, respectively.
 The Lorentz index $\mu$ applies to $J=1$ states.